 Hajoula Limestone: Cretaceous Lebanon; sublithographic limestone; fossil arthropods and fish

-Sierra de Montsech: Cretaceous Spain; fossil spiders, insects, crustaceans and vertebrates; Selden 1989
+Sierra de Montsech: Cretaceous Spain; fossil spiders, insects, crustaceans and vertebrates; see Selden 1989, 1990.

 Santana Formation: This spectacular locality is one of the most prolific sources of Early Cretaceous fish fossils.
 It is located in north east Brazil at the foot of Araripe Plateau, on the border of Ceará State.
 The fossils occur in shales, thin limestone bands, and commonly in rounded calcareous concretions.
 The site is most famous for fossil fish, but arthropods, molluscs, dinosaurs and pterosaurs, as well as some plants are also known.